 Dr. Dejan Stojkovic, Physics Department University of Buffalo You know that the Big Bang Theory is a TV show, but it is also part of the study of Cosmology.
 Have you ever wondered about the origin and evolution of the universe?
 This presentation on the history and recent developments of modern cosmology will introduce students to the scientific study of the large scale properties of the universe as a whole.
 Learn more about this interesting area of scientific study that involves the fields of physics and astrophysics.
-S-32 The Art and Science Connection -Walking the Line Between Art and Technology John Arnold, Artist / Educator Where is the line between art and technology?
-Artists and scientists have more in common than most people think.
-We will explore new, unexpected ways art and science are connected including emerging technologies such as quantum computing and ultra high speed photography.
-Also, we'll look back to some significant moments in the history of art/science connections.
+S-32 Science and Art Meet on the Moon John Arnold, Artist / Educator Putting a city on the moon means putting art and culture on the moon.
+From art in hotel lobbies to local crafts and souvenirs, the moon, like an Olympic village, will have its own visual style and distinctive architecture.
+We'll take a look at the in-depth scientific research Andy Weir did for his new book 'Artemis' and imagine how science will shape the art and design of the first lunar civilization.
 S-33 Tours of the Department of Chemical and Biological Engineering Dr. Mark T. Swihart, UB Distinguished Professor, Executive Director, NYS Center of Excellence in Materials Informatics, University at Buffalo Learn how chemical engineering research is advancing the development and production of new materials for next generation batteries, solar cells, and other cutting-edge applications that will shape the future.
 Visit the research laboratories where these new materials and processes are being developed and tested, and the teaching laboratories where UB students learn the chemical engineering principles underlying these technologies and similar cutting-edge biological engineering advances like the growth of artificial tissues and organs.
 You won't want to miss the exciting hands on demonstration of the power of chemical reactions at the end of the tour!
-S-34 Engineers for a Sustainable World Hailie Suk, University at Buffalo Learn about the major issues regarding clean water and areas that are impacted by a lack of clean water.
+S-34 Engineers for a Sustainable World Austin Izzo, Graduate Student, Engineers for a Sustainable World (EWSUB), University at Buffalo Learn about the major issues regarding clean water and areas that are impacted by a lack of clean water.
 This presentation will focus on the steps of water treatment.
 Student groups will have an opportunity to construct their own water filtration systems.
 Interact with these UB engineering students, while you learn about steps you can take to help the environment.